 Light pollution and storms are the two primary threats to sea turtle nests in Kefalonia.
 An important part of your field work will comprise of environmental studies to quantify light pollution and determine its source, and measuring the continuous changes of the nesting beaches and the distance of the water from nests.
 With this data, our team will be able to assess the risk to each nest and take timely actions to prevent any harm.

-Sea turtles nest along the entire south coast of Kefalonia.
-In order to monitor this extensive area, we operate four projects at separate locations along the coast.
+Sea turtles nest along the south coast of Kefalonia.
+In order to monitor this extensive area, we operate three field stations at separate locations along the coast.

 We operate projects at four different locations.
 The Lixouri field station covers the south coast of the Paliki peninsula.
 Across the bay in Argostoli, we monitor the beaches of Livatho and the foraging grounds frequented by sea turtles.
-The Skala field station monitors beaches at the southeast end of the island which also happens to be a very touristic area.
 Along the south-central coast, we also monitor the beaches along Lourdas bay.

 All projects conduct beach surveys following our scientific methodology, but minor differences exist between projects.
 These can be found at each project location’s page.